canonical/uss-tableflip/doc/upstream_release_process.md

 Scroll to the bottom of 'Milestones and releases' and click '⨁  Create release'

 Fill in details:

 * **Don't** keep milestone active
 * Specify current date for 'Date released'
-* Copy the release notes from the bug (minus the changelog) into the 'Release notes' section
+* Copy the release notes from `releasenotes-file` into the 'Release notes' section
-* Copy the changelog from the bug into the 'Changelog' section.
+* Copy the changelog from `changelog-file` into the 'Changelog' section.

 After creating the release, on the release page, under **Download files for this release**, click 'Add download file'.
-Set 'Description' to 'Upstream release of <version>'.
+Set 'Description' to 'Upstream release of \<version\>'.
 Attach the tarball and signature created earlier and click 'Upload'.

 Once we have created our release, we should create the milestone for the next release.
 * From https://launchpad.net/cloud-init , under `Series and milestones` (middle of page), click the `trunk` series.
 If you see no `trunk` series, then click `View full history` and find it there